archphile/thepenguin/content/post/2018-06-17-how-to-set-up-your-own-cloud-using-nextcloud-on-archlinux.md

 tags = ["nextcloud", "archlinux", "cloud", "scaleway", "nginx", "vps"]
 +++

-*Note: this post was updated at 2019-03-22 to ensure compatibilty with latest Nextcloud 15*
+*Note: this post was updated at 2020-01-21 to ensure compatibilty with latest Nextcloud 18 and PHP 7.4*

-After writing [this post] ({{< ref "2018-06-06-how-to-use-a-simple-text-based-todo-list-to-get-things-done" >}}) regarding how I use my **todo.txt** file, I realized that it was time to set up a [Nextcloud](https://nextcloud.com/)  server (again) the soonest possible so that I will be aple to stop relying on proprietary services like [Dropbox](https://www.dropbox.com/).
+After writing [this post]({{< ref "2018-06-06-how-to-use-a-simple-text-based-todo-list-to-get-things-done" >}}) regarding how I use my **todo.txt** file, I realized that it was time to set up a [Nextcloud](https://nextcloud.com/)  server (again) the soonest possible so that I will be aple to stop relying on proprietary services like [Dropbox](https://www.dropbox.com/).

 All I needed was: